eaverine/Scripts-On-The-Way/README.md

 **[attendance_files_creator.py](https://github.com/eaverine/Scripts-On-The-Way/blob/main/attendance_files_creator.py)**
 This was implemented for an app which automates attendance in an excel file.
-It creates the attendance text file with some constraints.
+It creates several attendance text files while following some constraints.

 **[backend.py](https://github.com/eaverine/Scripts-On-The-Way/blob/main/backend.py)**
 This was implemented while building an app which uses custom settings for different operating systems.